We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(1) - The operations involve bitwise operations and counting bits, which are constant time operations.
-Space Complexity: O(1) - Only a few variables are used for counting and comparison.
+Time Complexity: O(1) – The algorithm performs a constant number of bit manipulation operations.
+Space Complexity: O(1) – Only a few extra integer variables are used.

 Solution